genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/02_create_new_project.md

 > A seed project is a productive starting point for any application using Flow.
 >
 > It will create an initial file structure and install any necessary dependencies, allowing you to focus on the important bits.
-:::note
+:::important
 > Install the [GenX CLI](/flow/introduction/prerequisites/#genx-cli) before proceeding with the following steps.
 :::

+## Choosing Project Type
+####
+Once the GenX CLI has been installed, we are ready to generate our seed project.
 ### Expected Result
 By the end of this step, you should have:
 - created a new project named *alpha* with any relevant application configuration set up

 This will start you on your journey to building application functionality.

-### Choosing Project Type

-Once the GenX CLI has been installed, we are ready to generate our seed project.

 From the terminal, run: